Efficiently Computing Equilibria in Budget-Aggregation Games: Binary symmetric separable utilities

 \Cref{lem:convexeq} implies that checking whether a given distribution $\delta$ admits an NE $(\delta_i)_{i\in N}$ can be done in polynomial time.
 In a first step, verify that $\lvert M_{\delta,i}\rvert=1$ for all $i\in N$.
 Second, check that the decomposition $(\delta_i)_{i\in N}$ with $\delta_{i,x}=1/n$ for $x\in M_{\delta,i}$ (and $\delta_{i,x}=0$ otherwise) is a valid decomposition of $\delta$.

 \begin{theorem} For binary symmetric separable and strictly convex utilities, a Nash equilibrium always exists and can be found in polynomial time. \end{theorem}

-\begin{proof} We use the following greedy approach to construct an NE.
-Let $N'\subseteq N$ denote the set of agents who have not yet allocated their budgets.
+\begin{proof} We use the following greedy approach to construct an NE $(\delta_i^*)_{i \in N}$. \footnote{ This algorithm is equivalent to an algorithm called \emph{``maximum payment rule''} \citep{ALL+25b}, which was recently presented as a rule for approximately-fair budget distribution for agents with binary linear utilities. } Let $N'\subseteq N$ denote the set of agents who have not yet allocated their budgets.
 In each step, select an alternative $x^* \in \arg \max_{x \in A} \sum_{i \in N': x \in A_i} 1/n$, i.e., $x^*$ maximizes the aggregated share of the remaining agents who approve it.
 Each of these agents then allocates her entire budget to $x^*$, and is excluded from $N'$.
 The procedure is repeated until no agents remain.

 This process runs in polynomial time in $n$ and $m$ as it terminates after at most $n$ steps with a complete strategy profile $(\delta^*_i)$ where in each step, a suitable alternative $x^*$ can be found by counting approvals of the remaining agents in $N'$.
 By construction, $\lvert\supp{\delta^*_i}\rvert=1$ for all $i \in N$.
 Furthermore, $\supp(\delta^*_i) \subseteq M_{\delta^*,i}$.
 Otherwise, some agent $i$ approves an alternative $x$ with $\delta^*_x>\delta^*_{\supp(\delta^*_i)}$ and would have contributed to $x$ instead under the described greedy approach.